karolyleo/IBMDataAnalyst/README.md

 *You have been warned*
 IBM Data Analyst Certifcate
 on Coursera
-"i believe this is an option as well"
+"i believe this is an option as well."

     //God bless america